vippsas/vipps-woocommerce/readme.txt

  * Filter: 'woo_vipps_express_checkout_available': Takes a boolean availability argument and the gateway and must return true or false.
  * Filter: 'woo_vipps_cart_express_checkout_button': Recieves a complete button text and the URL needed to proceed to the express checkout page.
  * Filter: 'woo_vipps_express_checkout_banner': Receives a message with an express checkout button and an URL for the same, should return a message for the express checkout banner normally shown on the checkout page
+ * Filter: 'woo_vipps_buy_now_button': Takes HTML for the button, and optionally product id, variation id, sku and if the button is to be shown as disabled by default
  * Filter: 'woo_vipps_show_express_checkout' - Takes a boolean, returns whether or not to show the express checkout button
+ * Filter: 'woo_vipps_show_single_product_buy_now' - Takes a boolean and a product, returns true if the product should show a 'buy now with vipps' button
+ * Filter: 'woo_vipps_show_single_product_buy_now_in_loop' - Like above, but especially for products shown in the loop - catalog pages, archives and so forth
  * Filter: 'woo_vipps_spinner': takes one argument which is a 'wait' spinner for certain pages
  * Filter: 'woo_vipps_shipping_methods': Takes an array of shipping methods, the order and a cart.
 Should return an array of shipping methods.
  * Filter: 'woo_vipps_shipping_callback_packages': Takes the 'packages' from the cart used to calculate shipping in the shipping details callback